emmebravo/flarehealth_backend/README.md

 ### GET /available-airport-codes

-- to display Aiport Codes run the following code in the CLI
+- For airport codes, run the following code in the CLI

 ```
 $ curl http://localhost:5000/available-airport-codes